DHWG/dhwg.github.io/_posts/2018-11-13-beer-story.markdown

 This was somehow what we aimed for a homemade beer we brewed ourselves(more on that part later) and be proud of.

+## Literature

+There are some youtube videos that may help some people but we didn't really like them.
+It was however somehow inspiring to listen to people bubble for 30 minutes about how to do the mash correctly.

+## Rough plan

+## Equipment

+## Ingredients

+## Progress